-Here’s my confession: I love deep fried food, I always have.
-Chips, banana fritters made the Indian way, Onion and Cashew Pakodas (haven’t heard ..? go look up) don’t even get me started.
-I can hog on these any time of the day or night but I don’t.
+Here’s my confession: I love deep-fried food, I always have.
+Chips, banana fritters made the Indian way, Onion and Cashew Pakodas (haven’t heard ..? go look up!) don’t even get me started.
+I can hog on these any time of the day or night, but I don’t.

-Up until my mid-twenties I just ate whatever my heart yearned for, so long as it was vegetarian.
+Until my mid-twenties, I just ate whatever my heart yearned for, so long as it was vegetarian.
 Around this point, I took a course to learn what it meant to be a counselor.
-And my mentor there said two things – to be helpful to others and understand them, one needs to understand oneself.

-Second one was, writing is a very useful tool to look inwards.
+And my mentor said two things – first, to be helpful to others and understand them, one needs to understand oneself.
+The second one was, writing is a handy tool to look inwards.

 So, I got into the habit of keeping a journal.
-It was a no holds barred kinda writing.
+It was a no holds barred kind of writing.
 It would have all areas of my life running into each other in a way it made sense ONLY to me!
-From this I’ve dug out four findings about myself over the years, that helps to this day, in managing my ways with many things, definitely around food.
+From this, I’ve dug out four findings of myself over the years, that helps to this day, in managing my ways with many things, definitely around food.

-- Am lazy
+- Am somewhat lazy

 - Love simplicity